Can you get a refund for terrible in-flight Wi-Fi?

 (NerdWallet) – For many frequent flyers in 2023, functional Wi-Fi has become a critical in-flight amenity.
 Many travelers demand access to the cloud while they’re, well, in the clouds.

-But sometimes, the Wi-Fi is no good.
+But sometimes, the Wi-Fi is not good.
 It takes three tries to reload a page, or the connection cuts out right when you’ve found what you were looking for.

 That’s frustrating enough for passengers on airlines like JetBlue that offer complimentary Wi-Fi, or for those who get free in-flight Wi-Fi through their airline elite status or an airline-branded credit card.
 But it’s most brutal for the people who pay specifically for in-flight Wi-Fi yet receive a service that hardly serves them at all.